davidjbuchanan/MS4-LiveStrong/README.md

 Now, there is a series of steps to take in order to proceed with local deployment:

-- Here are three options for downloading this repo to your IDE:
+2. Here are three options for downloading this repo to your IDE:
     - (1) If you have added the Chrome/Firefox Gitpod extension you can clone by clicking the green *Gitpod* button at the top right of this repo. to open a workspace within the Gitpod IDE;
     - (2) download the project as a zip-file (remember to unzip it first); and then upload/drag it into your workspace.
     - (3) by entering the following into the Git cli terminal: `git clone https://github.com/davidjbuchanan/lockdownagain.git'.
     - Note: when using Gitpod IDE it may be advantageous to goto the Code Instute's Github page and clone their [template](https://github.com/Code-Institute-Org/gitpod-full-template).
 This will give the developer administration rights.
-- Navigate to the correct file location after unpacking the files.
+3. Navigate to the correct file location after unpacking the files.
     - `cd <path to folder>`
-- the `requirements.txt` will list the required packages required to successfully launch the site for local and remote deployment; the list should look like the following (Note: many of these packages are required for remote deployment - see section below):
+4. The `requirements.txt` will list the required packages required to successfully launch the site for local and remote deployment; the list should look like the following (Note: many of these packages are required for remote deployment - see section below):
 ```
 asgiref==3.2.10
 boto3==1.14.58